Enforce attention, like deep harmony:

 - In Catholicism, the faithful are instructed to confess their sins to a Priest so that they can be granted absolution and so their soul can be unburdened by sin note .
 Catholics who are in very poor health or who are dying are highly encouraged to make a confession so can go to Heaven when they die.
 If someone has a serious sin on his conscience then a deathbed confession can be a Last-Second Chance to save his soul.

 - Dimension X's "Dwellers in Silence": When Captain Parsons confronts Dr Hathaway, he admits that he is the only human who survived, implying that the "family" living with him are all robot copies.
 Implied in his confession is the request that his family not be told about the truth of their construction.

-- Saul Karath in Knights of the Old Republic uses his last words to undermine Carth's fragile trust in his companions by letting him know his Heterosexual Life-Partner (if you're playing male) or Love Interest (if playing female) is Revan.
+- Saul Karath in Knights of the Old Republic uses his last words to undermine Carth's fragile trust in his companions by whispering to him that his Heterosexual Life-Partner (if you're playing male) or Love Interest (if playing female) is Revan; Carth hears this confession but Bastila and the Player Character do not.
 Nastier because Saul was the one who broke Carth's ability to trust in the first place...

 - Soap in Modern Warfare 3 reveals to Price that Makarov knows Yuri before he dies.